MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

 Here we see that the 1st department, `"POLICE"`, has `2` employees, while the 2nd, `"FIRE"` only has `1`.
-The occurance of `It` within the subordinate pipeline `Count(It.employee)` refers to each department individually, not to the dataset as a whole.
+The occurrence of `It` within the subordinate pipeline `Count(It.employee)` refers to each department individually, not to the dataset as a whole.

-### Records
+### Record Construction

 Returning values in tandem can be done with `Record()`.
-Let's improve our employee counting example by including each department's name alongside employee counts.
+Let's improve the output of the previous pipeline by including each department's name alongside employee counts.

     run(ChicagoData,